sa-tre/satre-specification/docs/source/index.md

 This specification should be useful if you are:

-- a {ref}`TRE Operator <infrastructure_roles>` wanting to evaluate or improve their TRE with the suggested capabilities.
+- a {ref}`TRE Operator <infrastructure_roles>` wanting to evaluate or improve their TRE with the suggested capabilities
-- a {ref}`Developer or Builder <infrastructure_roles>` of new TREs looking for guidance in their thinking and decision making.
+- a {ref}`Developer or Builder <infrastructure_roles>` of new TREs looking for guidance in their thinking and decision making

 We encourage all TREs in the UK to {ref}`evaluate <evaluation>` themselves against the SATRE specification, and to {ref}`contribute <contributing>` to the project.